SportNow/front_end/README.md

 Competitive Analysis

-There currently exist other apps that help users find others interested in playing sports.
-In general these apps seem to be focused more on casual play than competitive play.
+There are currently exist other apps that help users find others interested in playing sports.
+In general these apps seem to be focused on casual players than competitive players.
 A Google search for “play sports with people near you” lists several services: Sporty, SportsVite, SportsBuddy, Let’s Play!, SportsJig, Find Sports Nearby Me, Timpik, Sportmeets, and PlayWith.
 These are marketed to “connect people through sport,” and as “Tinder for sports fans,” with a “focus on sports,